 • Manage the risks associated with email by reviewing your current email disclaimer or implementing a good message disclaimer.

-• Ensure you lawfully monitor email by implementing a policy for users and technical staff, and by getting the consent of employee to monitor their email.
+• Ensure you lawfully monitor email by implementing a policy for users and technical staff, and by getting the consent of employees to monitor their email.

 • Retain and archive email in accordance with the law by determining your strategy, creating an email retention schedule, and setting an email archiving policy.